michnak/typescript-starter/README.md

 - Native ES modules enabled
 - ESlint
 - Prettier
-- Husky for pre-commit hook and lint-staged to format only staged files
 - Rimraf for production build and start
 - Vitest for testing(Jest has [ESM in experimental mode](https://jestjs.io/docs/ecmascript-modules))